-Rhythm Tracks are audio tracks featuring bass guitar, drums, and a little bit of synth, all mixed down into a single stereo track that is well suited to accompany acoustic guitar, electric guitar, and/or piano and/or vocals.
-Rhythm Tracks use the same arrangement and basic ingredients as Click Tracks.
+Rhythm Tracks are audio tracks featuring bass guitar, drums, and a little bit of synth, all mixed down into a stereo track MP3 that is well suited to accompany acoustic guitar, electric guitar, and/or piano and vocals.
+Rhythm Tracks use the same arrangement and basic instruments as Click Tracks.
 The only difference is bass and drums are featured in the front of the mix.
-There is no click track in the mix.
+There is no click track or vocal cues in the mix.

 Rhythm Tracks are tailored for situations where a rhythm section is not available (i.e. drums and bass guitar).
 A lone worship leader, leading from guitar or keyboard, is what these tracks are designed to support.
 Here are a few situations that would benefit from using Rhythm Tracks:

-- Churches without drums or bass, or lack of a rhythm section
+Churches without drums or bass, or lack of a solid rhythm section

 The Audio Mix